Ooredoo: Ooredoo Maldives

 Ooredoo Maldives' operations began in February 2005 as Wataniya Maldives, after it was selected during a competitive bidding process with three other companies.

-In December 2013, Wataniya Telecom officially re branded as Ooredoo Maldives.
+In December 2013, Wataniya Telecom officially rebranded as Ooredoo Maldives.

 Southeast Asia

 Indosat Ooredoo Hutchison

 Indosat was founded in 1967 and began as a commercial international telecommunications service provider (IDD) in September 1969.
 It is partially owned by the Indonesian government and was owned by American conglomerate company ITT until 1980.

 In November 2015, Indosat officially rebranded as Indosat Ooredoo.
-Indosat Ooredoo is the second largest mobile network operator in Indonesia, with a subscriber's strength of 58.0 million users.
+Indosat Ooredoo is the second largest mobile network operator in Indonesia, with a subscriber strength of 58.0 million users.

 In September 2021, Indosat announced its merger with Hutchison Asia Telecom Group/Garibaldi Thohir's joint venture PT Hutchison 3 Indonesia (which operates 3-branded networks in Indonesia) to form Indosat Ooredoo Hutchison and closed their merger on 4 January 2022.

 Ooredoo Myanmar

 In June 2013, Ooredoo was chosen as one of the two successful applicants among 90 bidders to be awarded a license to operate in Myanmar, considered one of Asia's last remaining greenfield telecom markets.

-Formal licenses were granted in January 2014, and Ooredoo pledged an investment of $15 billion to develop Myanmar's telecoms sector, with plans to cover 75 per cent of the population in five years.
+Formal licenses were granted in January 2014, and Ooredoo pledged an investment of $15 billion to develop Myanmar's telecoms sector, with plans to cover 75% of the population in five years.

 As of 2022, amid junta problems, Ooredoo faced financial problems in Myanmar.
 Later in September 2022, Ooredoo Group sold its Myanmar telecom business to Nine Communications Pte.
-Ltd. for an enterprise value of USD 576 million to focus on strategic markets.
+Ltd. for an enterprise value of US$576 million to focus on strategic markets.
 In May 2024, Ooredoo finalized the sale of its Myanmar operations.

 Sponsorships

-Qtel was a minor sponsor for Brawn GP F1 team for the 2009 Abu Dhabi Grand Prix.
+Qtel was a minor sponsor for the Brawn GP F1 team for the 2009 Abu Dhabi Grand Prix.
 The company is also the title sponsor of the Qatar Grand Prix.

 Lionel Messi has worked with Ooredoo since 2013 as their global brand ambassador.
-As part of the partnership, Ooredoo and the Leo Messi Foundation have developed and sponsored projects to stimulate human growth and development across the Middle East, North Africa and Southeast Asia.
+As part of the partnership, Ooredoo and the Leo Messi Foundation have developed and sponsored projects to stimulate human growth and development across the Middle East, North Africa, and Southeast Asia.

-Since 2013, Ooredoo have sponsored Paris Saint-Germain as a premium partner, with Ooredoo's logo featuring on the back of their football kits.
+Since 2013, Ooredoo has sponsored Paris Saint-Germain as a premium partner, with Ooredoo's logo featuring on the back of their football kits.

 In 2020, the company appointed Ali bin Towar al-Kuwari as its brand ambassador.